tanjoshua/Food-Collection/README.md

 # Food Collection App

 Personal project to familiarize myself with navigation & redux within a React Native application.
+Food catalogue with favorites and browsing filters.

 # Navigation notes (for my own use)